Post-Baccalaureate Certificate Academic Policies

 The college strives to make all learning experiences as accessible as possible.
 If you anticipate or experience academic barriers due to a disability, including mental health, chronic or temporary medical conditions, and would like to request reasonable accommodations under the Americans with Disabilities Act (ADA), please contact: firstname.lastname@example.org or 802-387-1662, and ask for the Accommodation Request Form.
 Your request will be reviewed by our accommodation team and responded to as soon as possible.
 Some accommodations take more time than others, so please make the request for accommodations as soon as possible.
 All personal information is handled as strictly confidential.

 Each course in the program, except the Capstone course, consists of 6-8 learning modules, each representing a focused topic of study within the course and area of specialization.
-On average, each module corresponds to one week of learning activities, with each new module becoming accessible to students every Friday evening on the Canvas course site.
+On average, each module corresponds to one week of learning activities, with each new module becoming accessible to students each week on the Canvas course site.

 The Landmark College Academic Calendar includes the specific dates for each academic year for post-baccalaureate enrollment, add, drop and withdrawal.